-After submitting the NTSE application form 2020-21, students should start the preparation.
-Here we have provided some tips to prepare for the exam:
+After submitting the NTSE 2021 registration form, students should start preparing for the exam.
+Here, we have provided some tips to prepare for the exam:

-- Practice as many NTSE sample papers as possible to provide an edge to your preparation.
-These papers will help in knowing the difficulty level of exams and also help students to learn time management.
+2. NTSE sample papers are also important, practicing these sample papers will provide an edge to your preparation.
+These papers will help in knowing the difficulty level of examination.
+It will help students to learn time management.
 The more you practice, the better will be your preparation.

-Students need to submit their NTSE application form 2020-21 to respective Liaison officers as appointed by the NCERT.
-Here we have provided a state-wise Liaison officer for NTSE registration form.
-Students should contact respective state Liaison officer for any query related to NTSE form 2020-21:
+The NTSE 2021 registration form needs to be submitted to respective Liaison officers as appointed by the NCERT.
+Below we have provided the list of state-wise Liaison officers.
+Students can also contact them for any query related to NTSE 2021 application form.

 Directorate of Secondary Education, Govt. of Arunachal Pradesh, Naharlagun, Itanagar-791111, Arunachal Pradesh.